Aaronontheweb/node-bootcamp/sessions/hour2/04_socket-io-a-primer/readme.md

  `var io = require('socket.io').listen(app);` code near the top.
 This line is how socket.io piggybacks onto the existing HTTP server instance, as we mentioned earlier.

-The code here should look familiar except in a couple spots: `var io = socketio.listen(app);` and the `io.sockets.on` code at the bottom.
-The `socketio.listen(app)` is how socket.io piggybacks onto your existing HTTP server instance, as we mentioned earlier.

 By and large the syntax for socket.io is very much like natural language.
 Socket.io listens for incoming connections on our HTTP server with a specific URL request.
 Only then will it call the callback function with the `socket` parameter supplied.